 The Job Shadowing Program offers an opportunity for deep insight into a particular role.
 Shadow a professional (a “host”) of your interest for half a day to five days and learn how your values, skills and interests relate to potential career options.
+While offered online, Job Shadowing meetings will occur over 1-2 hour online meetings over 1 or 2 days.
 The Job Shadowing Program is CCR eligible.

 This is what you gain: